gpongelli/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in CHANGELOG.md).
+Make sure all your changes are committed, be sure to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) so CHANGELOG.md file will automatically filled by commitizen tool.
 Then run:

 ```
-$ poetry run bump2version patch # possible: major / minor / patch
+$ poetry run cz bump
 $ git push
 $ git push --tags
 ```